Pppp1116/content-license-policy/README.md

 - The Owner and contributors shall **not be liable** for any indirect, incidental, consequential, special, exemplary, or punitive damages, or for any loss of profits, revenue, data, or goodwill, arising out of or in connection with the Content or this Policy, even if advised of the possibility of such damages; and
 - The total aggregate liability of the Owner and contributors for any and all claims arising out of or relating to the Content or this Policy shall not exceed the greater of **(a) EUR 50** or **(b) the total amount you paid (if any) directly to the Owner for access to the Project**, in all cases and for all time.

+**Carve-outs:** Nothing in this Policy limits liability to the extent such limitation is prohibited by law, including liability for intentional misconduct, fraud, gross negligence, or death/personal injury.

 Some jurisdictions do not allow the exclusion or limitation of certain damages or warranties.
 In such cases, the above exclusions and limitations shall apply only to the extent permitted by the laws of your jurisdiction.